supabase-community/gotrue-ex/README.md

 ### Magic Link

-User's can login without password by requesting a magic link:
+Users can login without password, by requesting a magic link:

 ```elixir
 GoTrue.send_magic_link("user@example.com")
 ```

+That sends them an email with a link to login.
+The link will contain the `access_token` & `refresh_token`.

 ## Sign in

-If you are using password logins, sign in by passing the `email` & `password` to `GoTrue.sign_in/1`, it returns a JWT
+If you're using password logins, sign in a user by passing the `email` & `password` to `GoTrue.sign_in/1`, it returns a JWT

 ```elixir
 GoTrue.sign_in(%{email: "user@example.com", password: "12345"})